Kron4ek/Conty/README.md

 ./conty.sh /full/path/to/a/binary
 ```

-Conty also contains Steam, Lutris, Wine-Staging and much more.
+Conty also contains Steam, Lutris, Wine-Staging and many more.

 ```
 ./conty.sh steam